 Swiss resident individuals are obliged to arrange a basic health insurance with a Swiss provider.
 In addition to the basic health insurance, in most cases, additional coverage can be purchased.
-Swiss legislation provides for certain exceptions to compulsory health insurance, such as for individuals with sufficient coverage abroad which cannot be matched in Switzerland.
+Swiss legislation provides for certain exceptions to compulsory health insurance, such as for individuals with sufficient coverage abroad which provides for comparable protection and would lead to a double burden.
 Health insurance is provided by independent Swiss insurance companies, and it is, in particular, not linked to an individual's employment.
-If a person is not employed, accident insurance must also be included in the health insurance package.
+If a person is not employed, accident coverage must also be included in the health insurance package (meaning accidents will also be covered by the health insurance plan).